anonymous757575/diffariff-companion/index.md

 </style>

-# Hello World
+# Diff-A-Riff: Musical Accompaniment Co-creation via Latent Diffusion Models

 This is the accompanying website to "Diff-a-Riff: Musical Accompaniment Co-creation via Latent Diffusion Models" submitted to ISMIR 2024.

-This website is a work in progress that will be completed by April 17th.
+**This website is a work in progress that will be completed by April 17th.**

-## User study sample questions
+## User Study Sample Questions
 Here, you can find examples of the questions participants had to answer in our user studies.

 ### Audio Quality Assessment